Demographics of Chennai: Religion

 There has been a recorded presence of Muslims in Chennai from the 9th century CE onwards.
 The oldest known mosques in Madras - the ones at Pulicat and Kovalam were built in the 10th century CE.
-Marco Polo in the 13th century and Duarte Barbarosa in the 16th century, both record that St. Thomas was venerated by Christians as well as Muslims of Madras.
+Marco Polo in the 13th century and Duarte Barbosa in the 16th century, both record that St. Thomas was venerated by Christians as well as Muslims of Madras.